jnthnrzr/noted/README.md

 # Noted

-A note-taking app with login authorization.
-Users can create new notes, read, update, or delete saved ones once logged in.
+A note-taking app with user registration and authentication.
+Users can create new notes or read saved ones once logged in.

 ## Secrets